wxcctechsummit/holcct2107/labslive/lab3.md

 <p align="center">
   <img src="https://ayankovs-ccp-s3.s3.eu-west-3.amazonaws.com/CiscoLiveLogo.jpg">
 </p>

-In this Lab, we will go through the tasks that are required to setup the HTTP Request block on Flow Designer and perform advanced data manipulation.
+In this Lab, we will go through the tasks that are required to **Setup the HTTP Request block on Flow Designer** and perform advanced data manipulation.

 # Table of Contents